 - Interactive Courses

-Rubymonk introduced me to Metaprograming and helped me getting familiar with some of the most common ruby methods.
+Rubymonk introduced me to Metaprogramming and helped me get familiar with some of the most common ruby methods.
 It’s a great source to improve your understanding of Ruby before moving to Rails.

-Codeschool can be difficult to understand if you don’t have some basis, this is why I always recommend codeschool to people that have already started reading about ruby or rails.
+Codeschool can be difficult to understand if you don’t have some basis, this is why I always recommend Codeschool to people that have already started reading about ruby or rails.
 What I love about code school is their approach of “learning by doing”.
 They have really good instructors.
-When you will watch and do the different codeschool video.
+When you will watch and do the different Codeschool video.
 Make sure that you download the PDF of each course and use the PDF while you’re doing the homework.
-Codeschool is not free but most of their lesson 1 episode 1 tutorial are free.
-The cost of a member ship is about $25/mo.
+Codeschool is not free but most of their lesson 1 episode 1 tutorials are free.
+The cost of a membership is about $25/mo.

 I am now proud to say that I’ve watched almost every single episode on Railscast.
-When I was learning Rails, I built at least 35 differents apps that were using various gems.
+When I was learning Rails, I built at least 35 different apps that were using various gems.
 Railscast was the best place for me to get familiar with those gems and to learn how to use them quickly.
-Railscast also teaches me little thing that became extremelly useful overall.
-Always read the comments, people will add explanation or question that will allow you to broaden your view on each course.
+Railscast also teaches me little things that became extremely useful overall.
+Always read the comments, people will add explanations or questions that will allow you to broaden your view on each course.